wkw8402/Snake.io/README.md

 # Snake.io: A Playable Snake Game in C

 Welcome to **Snake.io**!
-In this project, we use C programming by building a fully functional snake game.
+With this repo, you can a fully functional snake game using C.

 ---